 4 things you can do to protect yourself.

 So, what are the things you can do to stop this financial global warming from impacting you?
 Here are four basic recommendations:

-- Negotiate New– Do not move forward with a Libor-based loan until you have negotiated Libor replacement language that creates symmetry between the loan and swap documents and provides you with reasonable assurance of negligible impact.
+2. Negotiate New - Do not move forward with a Libor-based loan until you have negotiated Libor replacement language that creates symmetry between the loan and swap documents and provides you with reasonable assurance of negligible impact.
 Because this issue is new to many banks, you or your advisor may have to take the lead in providing that language.
-CMAC’s Andy Johnson has been working with banks for more than two years.
-A large national bank has now adopted Johnson’s language in its dealings with its proactive clients.
+CMAC's team has been working with banks for more than two years.
+A large national bank has now adopted our team’s language in its dealings with its proactive clients.

-- Get it in writing– We have heard too often the refrain from bankers “Don’t be concerned.
-This is way too big for our bank to do something that would negatively impact all these borrowers.”
+4. Get it in writing - We have heard too often the refrain from bankers "Don't be concerned.
+This is way too big for our bank to do something that would negatively impact all these borrowers."
 Good, then get it in writing.
 The reality is that the bankers speaking directly to the borrowers are not the policy makers.
-Even a little tilt in the bank’s favor (we can be sure it’s not going the other way) can mean substantial loss to the borrowers.
+Even a little tilt in the bank's favor (we can be sure it's not going the other way) can mean substantial loss to the borrowers.